owenyeo/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The list is empty
+The list is empty.

   Use case ends.

 * 3a.
-Friend has no common free time with User
+Friend has no common free time with User.

   * 3a1.
 TimetaBRO indicates to the user that they have no common free time.

   Use case ends.

 * 3b.
-Given index is invalid
+Given index is invalid.

   * 3b1.
-TimetaBRO shows an error message
+TimetaBRO shows an error message.

   Use case resumes at step 2.

 * 3c.
-User has no free time
+User has no free time.

   * 3c1.
 TimetaBRO indicates to the user that they have no free time.

   Use case ends.